kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		..
 COST is good to learn about the direction of the effect between 2 variables, but not for optimizing a process.

-  Consider a bioreactor where we are looking at producing a particular enzyme.
+Consider a bioreactor where we are producing a particular enzyme.
 The yield is known to be affected by these 7 variables: dissolved oxygen level, agitation rate, reaction duration, feed substrate concentration and type, and reactor temperature.
 For illustration purposes let's assume that temperature and feed substrate concentration are chosen, as they have the greatest effect on yield.

 The base operating point is 346K with a feed substrate concentration of 1.5 g/L (point marked with a circle) and a yield in the region of 63%.